localstack/docs/content/en/getting-started/api-key.md

 ## Checking license activation

-The easiest way to check if LocalStack is activated is to check the health endpoint of LocalStack for a list of the running services:
+The easiest way to check if LocalStack is activated is to query the health endpoint for a list of the running services:

 {{< command >}}
 $ curl localhost:4566/health | jq